StarmaQ/Articles/Metatables/metatables_and_metamethods.md

 collectgarbage() --garbage cleared!
 ```
-Note that, litterals like numbers and booleans don't get garbage collected, because they don't need to.
+Note that, I chose a string and a table because those are lua objects that get collected, litterals like numbers and booleans don't get garbage collected, because they don't need to.
 Also, we can print `collectgarbage("count")` before and after the `collectgarbage()`, and you'll see that the number decreased.
 This returns how much memory is used by lua in KB, and funny enough lua has this feature enabled.
 More [info](http://lua-users.org/wiki/GarbageCollectionTutorial) on garbage collection can be found here.

 Now, let's take a more complicated example
 ```